SLX FPGA 2020.1 Extends C++ Support and Advanced Array Partitioning

 Silexica provides software development tools allowing technology companies to take innovative IP or intelligent products from concept to deployment.
 Enabled by metric-driven software analysis and execution behavior insights, the SLX programming tools disrupts the journey from software to application-specific hardware.

-Founded in 2014, Silexica is headquartered in Germany with offices in the US, Japan and Pakistan.
+Founded in 2014, Silexica is headquartered in Germany with offices in the US and Japan.
 It serves innovative companies in the automotive, robotics, wireless communications, aerospace and financial industries and has received $28M in funding from international investors.